study-ORCATech-cloud/cloud-labs/README.md

 ## 🗺️ Roadmap & Lab Index

-Looking for the full list of labs and what’s coming next?
+Looking for the full list of labs and what's coming next?

 👉 Check the full [ROADMAP.md](./ROADMAP.md)